SvenChmie/Form3-API-Guides/Guide_1_Send_Payment.md

 In this example, use your UK sortcode for the sending party's `bank_id`.

 The `bank_id_code ` attribute denotes the type of the `bank_id`.
 Since only domestic UK accounts are used in this example, the `bank_id_code` is preset as `GBDSC`.

-Upon success, the call returns with a payment ID that you'll need below to send the payment.

 A detailed description of each field of the payment resource is available in the [API documentation](http://draft-api-docs.form3.tech/?http#create92).